cowboysmall-scratch/boxever-coding-challenge/README.md

 it should be relatively easy to use the graph implementation with any object that fulfills the basic equals / hash code contract, and also provides a sensible to string implementation.

+I used a max value that was less than the integer max value to prevent overflow - which would / could have resulted in negative edge weight calculations, rendering the algorithm broken.

 The project comes bundled with maven wrapper.
 To build the project cd into the directory and execute the following: